 Transparency Vaccine Now Available

-By Guillermo Girola Unless you have been hiding under a marketing rock for the last years, you know there is a disease spreading in the marketing community.
+Unless you have been hiding under a marketing rock for the last years, you know there is a disease spreading in the marketing community.
 The symptoms are CFO discomfort, feverish battles about auditing rights clauses in contracts, increasing pressure to ‘opt-in’ on inventory deals, and an overall feeling of distrust.
-You can’t …
+You can’t take this disease …

 Unless you have been hiding under a marketing rock for the last years, you know there is a disease spreading in the marketing community.
 The symptoms are CFO discomfort, feverish battles about auditing rights clauses in contracts, increasing pressure to ‘opt-in’ on inventory deals, and an overall feeling of distrust.
 You can’t take this disease lightly.
 It is called lack of transparency.
 And it has the power to kill your client-agency relationship.